Raghadjuhani/finwise-strategy/02-solution/activation-solution.md

 | 4 | Data source | Get real data in by the fastest path available | Connect the pre-selected bank, or import the pre-attached file |
 | 5 | Results (Aha) | Pay it off with real numbers, then convert trust into collaboration | View dashboard → **Invite your accountant / bookkeeper / client** |

-A short import screen sits between 4 and 5.
-It is a transition, not a step: it shows the work being done (`Categorising 2,417 transactions`) so the numbers on screen 5 feel earned.

 ## How screen 2 personalizes the rest